-- Drain away most of the water from soaking the dates, leaving a little bit
+Drain away most of the water from soaking the dates, leaving behind a few tablespoons

-- Use a food processor or a stick blender to blend the dates into a smooth purée (leaving a little water will make it much easier)
+Use a food processor or blender (or hand-held blender) to blend the dates into a smooth purée (leaving a little water will make it much easier)

-- Divide the mixture between two greased and lined round baking tins (I used 18cm/7inch tins)
+Divide the mixture between two greased and lined round baking tins lined with baking paper (I used 18cm/7inch tins)

-- Once out of the oven, transfer to a wire rack to cool completely
+Once out of the oven, transfer the cakes to a wire rack to cool completely

-- Discard any skins, and add to a food processor or blender along with all other ingredients
+Discard any skins, and add to a food processor or blender (or hand-held blender) along with all other ingredients

 *Several readers have told me they made this cake oil-free by substituting the oil with applesauce, which seems to have worked well.
 So please do this if you're looking for an oil-free cake!
 The coconut oil in the buttercream can be omitted, but the taste may not be quite as delicious!